AireStream

 Buyers who run this pre-contact research leave no trace in standard analytics.
 A buyer who asks ChatGPT for fee benchmarks in your category, sees a competitor named and your business absent, and adjusts their shortlist accordingly generates no CRM event, no form fill.
 You have no access to the research that determines whether they contact you.
 This is the dark funnel in operation.

 “The new client journey doesn’t include us” has moved from individual concern to documented pattern (Today’s Family Lawyer, 2026; Today’s Conveyancer, 2026).
-70% of the B2B purchasing journey completes before first supplier contact (Forrester, 2024).
+Around 70% of the B2B purchasing journey completes before first supplier contact (6sense, 2025).
 The same shift operates in accounting and financial advice.

 What This Means for Business Development in Professional Services UK